whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 Embracing the sacred feminine in an unhealthy culture is an act of courage, healing, and love.
 It is strong to embrace being female, not weak.
 There is nothing more powerful or revolutionary than being yourself and giving your deepest love.

+The Haudenosaunee showed me how a whole nation can value women's sensitivity and wisdom.
+Chief Oren Lyons described how, whenever there is a vacant leadership role, a clan mother is trusted to choose a candidate to fill the position.
+Her choice must be approved by her clan, and then by the grand council of chiefs, and finally by all the people.
+If a candidate does not receive approval at any stage, the clan matriarch must start over and find someone else, sending another man through the process till he has the full support needed to be recognized as a leader.
+In this way, no man becomes leader without the support of the trusted woman elder, other leaders, and the community.[xxx-original instructions|a democracy based on peace]

 The Haudenosaunee and Zapatista men and women founders knew they needed strong women to play a strong role in their healthy culture.
-The stories of these healthy cultures' foundings both involved women playing a key role, and the men recognized and welcomed this.
+The founding of both these healthy cultures involved women playing a key role in determining their laws and customs, and the men recognized and welcomed the women's contributions.[xxx-odoc|ch31]<sup>,</sup>[xxx-odoc|ch40]

 Women who try to be "like men" or "as good as men" are not simply being themselves.
 Yet this is where real strength comes from -- from _being yourself, by giving your deepest love_.
 Healthy cultures need strong women being themselves.

 Whether a particular woman sees her role as tending children or being a military commander, healer, teacher, engineer, administrator, or something else or a mix, women who give their deepest love can contribute in countless ways.

 But sexism will not end and freedom will not come just because women succeed in holding the same exploitative jobs as men.
 Sexism and male privilege are universal features of every unhealthy culture there has ever been.
 Deep freedom and the end of sexism will come when everybody stands for a culture of mutual respect, and nobody rules over anybody else.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Welcome the feminine gifts</div>
+<div class="rev-act-body">Think of a way that you've seen or heard women treated hurtfully.
+For example, perhaps someone claimed a woman deserved to be assaulted because she dressed in a beautiful way, or a mother hardly had any maternity leave after giving birth and struggled to rest and eat well.
+Maybe someone said that tending to her family and community without expectation of payment is less valuable than having a paying job.<br/><br/>Find a way to honor the feminine gifts around you, so that it is easier for women to give them.</div></div>

 ### Welcome the Masculine Gifts